 Some of her proudest achievements have been helping to secure the world's largest network of marine parks in Australia, and getting Australia's biggest bank - CommBank - to stop investing in dirty coal.

 She has an Honours degree in marine science and (nearly) a Masters degree in conservation biology.

-Jacki is proud to join such a long-standing and critical organisation like SCEC, and is determined to help protect the incredible Sunshine Coast.
+Jacki is proud to remain involved with such a long-standing and critical organisation like SCEC, and is determined to help protect the incredible Sunshine Coast.

 LIAISON & ADVOCACY OFFICER

 Passionate about nature from a young age, Narelle holds a Diploma in Conservation and Land Management and has been actively involved in natural resource management, conservation and related fields for the past 13 years.
 Narelle’s involvement has included a wide range of activities such as strategic policy and planning, advisory groups and practical endeavours in both a professional and personal capacity.